WHAT IS A LAB CREATED DIAMOND?

 Lab-created diamonds are graded and certified using the same process as mined diamonds.

 Diamonds are sent to a gem lab that specializes in grading diamonds.
-The majority of these labs grade using the 4c’s (more on those later), however, a select few use their own criteria.
+The majority of these labs grade using the 4c’s (cut, clarity, color, and carat — more on those later), however, a select few use their own criteria.

 The most popular diamond certification labs are: